Benefits of Quitting Masturbation: What Happens When You Stop (7-Day to 90-Day Timeline)

 Start With Simple Habits

 Wake up and make your bed.
 Do 20 pushups.
 Read five pages of a self-help book.
 Log your mood in Quittr.
-Take 1-minute cold showers.
+Take a 1-minute cold shower.
 Each one strengthens your self-trust.

 From Reddit